tiprankstipranks

 net2phone faces risks from the outsourcing of the manufacturing of its desktop telephones ("desktop devices").

 net2phone primarily sells Polycom, Yealink and Grandstream-branded desktop devices, although, it supports other third-party devices as well.
 These desktop devices are being manufactured by vendors in China.
 Recent supply-chain challenges in China and global ramifications of supply-chain difficulties, the U.S. trade war with China, including trade protection measures such as tariffs, and the effects of any new wave of COVID-19 infections or another pandemic may cause disruptions in obtaining its desktop devices.
-This may increase pricing, slow delivery times or may force net2phone to find another third-party manufacturer of its branded desktop devices.
+This may increase pricing, slow delivery times or may force net2phone to find other third-party manufacturers for its branded desktop devices.

 Supply Chain - Risk 1